Freezer Food Ideas Fit For Savers Of Time And Money

-If you have yogurt that is near expiry you can use it to bake if you don’t fancy eating it or you can easily freeze yogurt into the freezer to use in smoothies which we do all the time.
+If you have yogurt that is near expiry you can use it to bake if you don’t fancy eating it or you can freeze yogurt to use in smoothies.

 It’s a great way to thicken up your beverage without having to use lots of ice which can take away from the fresh flavours of a homemade smoothie.

 This is a no-brainer and when we make our homemade pizza we make extra so we can wrap it and put it in the freezer for another night we are in the mood for pizza and beer.

 If you follow a keto diet or gluten-free you can batch make your fat-head pizza dough and bake the crust.

 Once it cools you can freeze your keto pizza crust and next time you want to make a pizza it will be super easy.

 Your grocery store is loaded with frozen pizzas which cost a fortune to buy so make them at home and freeze them because nothing is better than homemade.

 If you have a microwave oven or even the stove oven you can re-heat these frozen foods for a delicious meal.